 How are breached organisations affected?

-A data breach can cause irreparable damage and the effects can be long-lasting.
-In addition to the large fines that can be imposed as a result of non-compliance, organisations may face further costs from operational downtime, implementing new security measures and compensating affected customers.
+A data breach can cause irreparable damage and the long term effects can be crippling.
+In addition to the large fines that can be imposed as a result of non-compliance, organisations may face further costs from operational downtime, loss of customer data, implementing new security measures and compensating affected customers.

-A breach may also significantly impact consumer trust and damage brand reputation.
-The unfortunate reality is that many consumers will simply lose confidence in a business if they believe their data is not being properly protected.
+A breach may also significantly impact consumer trust, share value and damage brand reputation.
+The unfortunate reality is that many consumers will simply lose confidence in a business if they believe their personal information is not being properly protected.

-All these factors can significantly affect a company’s valuation.
+Data breaches can significantly impact company valuations and its share price.
 A prime example of this was the 2013 Yahoo data breach.
 Over 3 billion user accounts were compromised exposing sensitive customer information including email addresses, passwords, telephone numbers and birth dates.

 The breach came to light in 2016 when the company was about to be bought over by US telecoms company Verizon.
-The acquisition went ahead with the company buying Yahoo for a discounted rate of $4.48 billion, around $350 million less than the original asking price.
+The acquisition went ahead with the investors buying Yahoo for a discounted rate of $4.48 billion, around $350 million less than the original share price.

 A report by professional body (ISC)2 also highlighted the impact that a data breach can have on a company’s valuation.
-The research revealed that companies can significantly drive down their value by the mismanagement of data breaches.
+The research revealed that if a company suffered a data breach, it can significantly drive down its share price on the stock market.

 250 US-based mergers and acquisitions experts were surveyed in the report, with 49% of those experts witnessing a merger or acquisition agreement fall through as a result of a data breach.
 In addition, 86% of respondents said that if a company publicly reported a breach in its past, it would detract from the allocated acquisition price.